 Various state-accredited license schools offer the required course work and the list includes independent schools as well as private schools operated by individual real estate companies.
 There are online programs too.
-Following are links to two independent license schools in the Kansas City metro area but always ask your future Broker what they recommend.

 The law requires that you obtain a license in your resident state first.
 Most Agents pursue licenses for both Kansas and Missouri and you may apply for the second one after additional schooling and testing.
 Having both licenses is mandatory depending on your anticipated market area because you must be licensed in any state where you want to do business.

 4. You have your license.
 Now what?
 This is when you will join Heartland Multiple Listing Service and the Kansas City Regional Association of REALTORS®.
 There is an Orientation course for both organizations that will help assimilate you.
 Then you'll have the right to use the registered trademark of REALTOR® as you join the ranks of more than one million people who hold that title.
 With your membership in place you'll start marketing yourself, meeting fellow Agents, listing and showing homes, attending office and REALTOR® functions, and building a satisfying career in one of America's most important industries.